XOP/css-codeguide/README.md

 .module-name_child__modifier {}
 ```

 ## Syntax & formatting
-Nobody uses pure css in big projects, right?
-If you still use - check out for "css preprocessors".
-No matter what preprocessor you are using.
-The point is to decide which functionality you use with these preprocessors.

 ### Basic formatting
 Going from easy-to-difficult let's define how the simple selector must look:
 * four spaces indents, no tabs;
-* closing brace align with properties (yeap, just try it :)
+* closing brace align with properties (weird, but just try it :)
 * each declaration on a new line
 * whitespaces for logical separation of CSS rules if needed
 * shorthand properties if possible